madewithlove/license-checker-php/README.md

 vendor/bin/license-checker check --filename .allowed-licenses-including-dev
 ```

-### JSON Output (New Feature)
+### Output Formats (--format option)
-You can now export license information in JSON format, perfect for CI/CD pipelines, license audits, or integrations.
+You can now choose how license information is displayed either as a human-readable table (text) or in machine-readable JSON format.

 ```
 vendor/bin/license-checker check --format=json